KenyonY/python-progress-bar/README.md

   ```bash
   >>> 18.31%|█████>>>>>                  | 0:00:20|0:00:25  ETC: 05-20 19:00:39
   ```
-Or  used in  List comprehensions:
+Or  used in  List comprehension:

 ```python
 res = [i for i in probar(range(10))]